FederatedAI/FATE/examples/federatedml-1.0-examples/README.md

 2. head: Specify whether your data file include a header or not
 3. partition: Specify how many partitions used to store the data
 4. table_name & namespace: Indicators for stored data table.
+5. work_mode: Indicate if using standalone version or cluster version.
+0 represent for standalone version and 1 stand for cluster version.

 ### Step2: Define your modeling task structure